section-engineering-education/engineering-education/articles/php-yii2-framework/index.md

 **`/controllers`**: Yii 2 Controller is written in this folder.
 Yii 2 takes the convention of <NameController> to name the controllers.

-**`/models`**: In Yii 2, processing of data, and manipulating the values takes place here.
+**`/models`**: In Yii 2, processing data and manipulating the values takes place here.
 In this directory, we have classes that link to the databases.
 Tables in databases and the models have one to one mapping.

 **`/views`**: In Yii 2, the views directory is used to store files that will be displayed in the browser as HTML.
-The code placed in this directory is always in PHP format but displayed in the browser in HTML format.
+The code placed in this directory is always in PHP format but shown in the browser in HTML format.

-Inside view we have two directories:
+Inside the `view` folder, we have two directories:

-- **`views/layout`**: The layout directory contains the views that are fixed in the browser.
-These views get displayed on all pages of the website and their files are in `main.php`.
-For instance, the most website has footer and header files placed in this directory.
+- **`views/layout`**: The layout directory contains the application's views.
+These views are displayed on all website pages, and their files are in `main.php`.
+For instance, most websites store their footer and header files in this directory.
 So, all pages on that website contain a similar footer and header.

 - **`views/site`**: Unlike files in layout, files in the site are not fixed.
 That is, one page does not have the same view as another page.
 The only similar thing is the header and the footer since they were placed in `main.php`.

 ### Folder 2: common
-Here, we have files that are common to both backend and frontend directory.
+Here, we have files that are common to both the backend and frontend directory.
 For instance, database configurations in `/common/config` takes place here.

 ### Folder 3: frontend

 The `/frontend` project contains the contents displayed to the users.
 This folder has similar directories to those of `/backend`.

-## Step 3--Creating our first web application using Yii 2
+### Step 3--Creating our first web application using Yii 2

 To create a web page, we need to change the different parts of our website to fit our preferences.
 Let us change the footer of our website.
 Replace the whole `<footer>` in `/frontend/views/layout/main.php` with the following code: